How to test Flutter Apps on Android Devices

 Flutter is Google’s UI framework for cross-platform development and supports Linux, Mac, and Windows Operating Systems.

-It is simply a toolkit that is designed by developers to design beautiful interfaces for all sorts of screen sizes and devices.
-It comes with a whole bunch of pre-built widgets that make it easy to layout the app.
-This means that instead of having to make the iOS apps the Apple way and the Android apps the Android way, one can simply use a whole bunch of pre-built widgets from Flutter to design an app without worrying about the platform.
+It is simply a toolkit designed by developers to create beautiful interfaces for all sorts of screen sizes and devices.
+It comes with many pre-built widgets that make it easy to lay out the app.
+This means that instead of making the iOS apps the Apple way and the Android apps the Android way, one can use a whole bunch of pre-built widgets from Flutter to design an app without worrying about the platform.

 In this article, let’s explore how to test Flutter apps on Real Android devices.